 If you serve and the ball bounces twice on your side of the net (whether it goes over or not) it’s your opponent’s point.
-If you serve and it bounces twice on your opponent’s side of the net, its your point.
+If you serve and it bounces twice on your opponent’s side of the net, it’s your point.

-And finally, if at any point during the rally, a player doesn’t get to the ball and return it over the net in time before it bounces twice, a fault has occurred and a point is awarded for the opposing player or players.
+And finally, if at any point during the rally, a player doesn’t get to the ball and return it over the net in time before it bounces twice, a fault has occurred and a point is awarded to the opposing player or players.

-To start a game of ping pong, one person “serves” the ball—that is, tosses it into the air, hits it so that the ball bounces once on their side of the net and then crosses over the net and onto their opponent’s side of the table.
+To start a game of ping pong, one person “serves” the ball—that is, tosses it into the air, hits it so that the ball bounces once on their side of the net, and then crosses over the net and onto their opponent’s side of the table.